 Factors that may affect the digestion of food and cause malabsorption syndrome include:

-- conditions such as celiac disease, chronic pancreatitis, cystic fibrosis, and dairy protein allergies
+- other conditions such as celiac disease, Crohn’s disease, chronic pancreatitis, or cystic fibrosis

-- congenital (birth) defects or diseases of the gall bladder, liver, or pancreas
+- diseases of the gallbladder, liver, or pancreas

-- damage to the intestine (from infection, inflammation, injury, or surgery)
+- damage to the intestine (from infection, inflammation, trauma, or surgery)

 - radiation therapy (which may injure the mucosal lining of the bowel)

-- Tropical sprue: Most common in Southeast Asia, the Caribbean, and India.
-Symptoms may include anemia, diarrhea, sore tongue, and weight loss.
-The condition may be related to environmental factors such as toxins in food, infection, or parasites.
+Another disorder that may lead to malabsorption is tropical sprue.
+This condition is most common in Southeast Asia, the Caribbean, and India.
+Its symptoms may include anemia, diarrhea, sore tongue, and weight loss.
+The condition may be related to environmental factors, such as toxins in food, infection, or parasites.

-- fats: light-colored, foul-smelling stools that are soft and bulky.
-Such stools are difficult to flush and may float or stick to the sides of the toilet bowl.
+- If you have a fat deficiency, you may have light-colored, foul-smelling stools that are soft and bulky.
+Stools are difficult to flush and may float or stick to the sides of the toilet bowl.

-- proteins: fluid retention (edema), dry hair, or hair loss
+- If you have a protein deficiency, you may experience fluid retention (edema), dry hair, or hair loss.

-- vitamins: anemia, malnutrition, low blood pressure, weight loss, and wasting
+- If you have a vitamin deficiency, you may have anemia, malnutrition, low blood pressure, weight loss, and muscle wasting.

 - excessive alcohol consumption

-- family history of cystic fibrosis or malabsorption
+- a family history of cystic fibrosis or malabsorption

 - intestinal surgery